tombensve/MarkdownDoc/Library/docs/MSS.md

-## MSS (Markdown Style Sheet)
+# MSS (Markdown Style Sheet)

 The MSS format is a JSON document describing the styles (colors and fonts) to use for different sections of a markdown document (standard text, heading, bold, code, etc).
 It contains 3 main sections: front page, TOC, pages.
 There is a _default.mss_ embedded in the jar that is used if no external mss files is provided.
 The default MSS should be compatible with styles used in previous versions.

-Currently the MSS file is only usewd by the PDF generator.
+Currently the MSS file is only used by the PDF generator.
 But it could also be relevant for other formats, like word if I ever add such a generator.
 I gladly take a pull request if anybody wants to do that :-).

 The best way to describe the MSS file is to show the _default.mss_ file: